 Ata Rangi attained full organic status in 2014.
 Weeds are dealt to by under-vine weeding tools, and insects biologically with options such as predatory wasps for leaf roller caterpillar.
 Large scale compost is made on site from grape stalks, skins, pips and yeast lees.
 Biodiversity is enhanced by mixed native shelter-belts and inter-row wildflower planting.

 The Ata Rangi team hand-harvest grapes from around 120 acres.
 Sites are all very close together and feature the characteristic Martinborough Terrace profile of about 30cm of shallow silt-loam on top of 25 metre-deep alluvial gravels.

-His involvement with the restoration of the iconic red-flowering Rata led us to the close association with Project Crimson. inspiring our younger vines Pinot Noir called simply.
-Crimson.
+His involvement with the restoration of the iconic red-flowering Rata led us to the close association with Project Crimson, inspiring our younger vines Pinot Noir to be called Crimson.

 Ata Rangi has been the recipient of a number of awards related to conservation, perhaps most significantly when Clive was appointed an Officer of the New Zealand Order of Merit in the 2012 Queen’s Birthday Honours for his contribution to conservation and viticulture in New Zealand.